JediXu/switch-emu/README.md

-# jedi.github.io
+# jedixu.github.io
-one test webpage, demonstrates how the switch works with shared buffer and output buffers.
+one test webpage demonstrates how the switch works with shared buffer and output buffers.